blacktop/ipsw/www/docs/guides/ida_pro.md

 This will open the `Email` dylib in the IDA Pro GUI and load the sane default support dylibs and analyze ObjC info in a few minutes.

+### Trouble Shooting 🤔

+Add the `-V` verbose flag to see stdout/stderr from IDA Pro.

+I possible error could be that you are trying to analyze your systems DSC in a read-only folder and IDA Pro can't create it's IDB there so you'll need to supply the `--output` flag to specify a writable folder for IDBs and logs.

 ## Running with Docker

 :::note